UstadMobile/UstadMobile/test-end-to-end/README.md

 1.5 Content download can be canceled.
 After cancellation, the download stops and it can be downloaded again.
 (Android only)

-1.6 If a download is started on WiFi and WiFi is stopped midway, the download will stop and then resume when WiFi is resumed.
+1.6 If a download is started on WiFi and WiFi is stopped midway, the download will pause and then resume when WiFi is resumed.
 (Android only)

 1.7 Content that is set to not publicly available is not visible for guest users, but is visible for logged in users.

-1.8 H5P and video content can be automatically compressed using high, medium, and low quality presets.
+1.8 H5P and video content can be automatically compressed using high, medium, and low quality presets (up to 80% compression)

 ### 2: Course creation, enrolment, attendance, progress

-2.1 Admin can create a new course, add a new teacher, and create an account for that teacher.
+2.1 Admin can create a new course, add/remove a new teacher, and create an account for that teacher.

 2.2 Teacher can login.
 Students can join class using class code or link. **Failing as of 5/Jan/23**